MASIW: support for designing highly reliable software systems

 - creation and editing of models using the text and diagram editors;

-- support for team research that would enable tracking and modifying individual elements of a model;
+- support for team development with the ability to track and modify individual elements of a model;

-- support for the reuse of third-party AADL models.
+- support for the third-party AADL models reuse.

-- analysis of data transmission characteristics of AFDX networks: message latencies, fullness of queues of the ports, etc.;
+- transmission characteristics analysis for the AFDX networks: message latencies, port queue depth, etc.;

 - architecture-model based analysis of failures and their consequences, including generation of special descriptive tables;

-- simulation of hardware/software system model with generation of user reports including software-in-the-loop execution of on-board partitions with RTOS co-emulated with QEMU and with a universal AADL model simulator.
+- simulation of hardware+software system model with user reports generation including software-in-the-loop execution of on-board partitions with RTOS co-emulated with QEMU and with a universal AADL model simulator.

-- distribution of software applications by computational modules, taking into account limited hardware platform resources and additional restrictions on reliability and security of the hardware/software system.
+- distribution of software applications by computational modules taking into account hardware resource limitations and additional restrictions regarding reliability and security;

-- generation of schedules for processors (in particular, for ARINC-653 compatible real-time operating systems);
+- processor schedule generation (in particular, for ARINC-653 compatible real-time operating systems).

-- generation of configuration data for RTOS VxWorks653 and AFDX network equipment.
+- configuration data generation for the VxWorks653 RTOS and for the AFDX network equipment.